Genoa

 The Castelletto lift and its beautiful panoramic terrace

-On Ferryhopper you can find all connections from Genoa to beautiful destinations in Italy, Spain, Corsica and North Africa.
+On Ferryhopper, you can find all connections from Genoa to beautiful destinations in Italy, Spain, Corsica, and North Africa.
 Genoa and the Ligurian Riviera are calling you to an adventure!
-Compare prices, departure times and book your ferry tickets online at no additional cost.
+Compare prices, departure times and book your ferry tickets online with no hidden fees.